How to Ice Fish Red Lake in Minnesota | The Ultimate Guide (2021)

 As for pike, Upper Red’s management of healthy, thin populations has been a success.
 The fish come in few numbers but when you do hook into one, there is a good chance it’s a trophy.
 You very well could hook into a pike that is over 40”.

 Below is a screenshot of the MNDNR survey data from 2018.
 Keep in mind survey sizes are limited – both in size and capabilities.
 It’s a small snapshot of part of the lake but it doesn’t exactly represent the lakes fishery nor does it cover a large portion of the lake’s water.
 It’s just a sample – but always worth a look.

-Finally, let’s talk about regulations.
+Finally, let’s talk about Red Lake regulations.
 Upper Red Lake has special regulations.
-These are in effect as of the 2019/2020 season.
+These are in effect as of Nov.
+2020.

 Catch and Cook is allowed on the ice – just remember that you need to keep the carcass on the ice with you – as it counts towards your daily bag limit.

-As for pike – all fish between 26” – 44” must be released.
+As for pike – all fish between 30” – 40″ must be released and you can keep 1 over 40”.
 Daily and possession limit is three each.